HMAS Gympie: Operational history

 From November 1942 to February 1944, Gympie escorted convoys off Australia's east coast.
 While none of the convoys under her protection were attacked, she came to the aid of the torpedoed US ship Peter H. Burnett in January 1943.
 Following a refit Gympie was deployed to New Guinean waters in February 1944, where she was used for escort and anti-submarine patrol duties.
 She returned to Australia in February 1945 for a refit and was returned to New Guinea in July 1945.

 Following the end of World War II, Gympie participated in surrender ceremonies at Dili on 24 September and Kupang on 3 October, after which she performed survey work in the area.
 In November, the corvette collided with the merchant vessel SS Tullahoma, and returned to Brisbane for minor repairs.

 The ship received two battle honours for her wartime service: "Pacific 1943–45" and "New Guinea 1943–44".

+The crew adopted a mascot, a kitten born in 1943 and named Tiddles.